 You’ll only need to spend a day or so checking out Nara.
 Then head to Hiroshima.

-Hiroshima was largely destroyed by an atomic bomb during World War II, but has since been rebuilt.
-You can visit the Hiroshima Peace Memorial Park visiting ruins surrounding ground zero.
 Make sure you visit the Hiroshima Atomic Bomb museum & Hiroshima Castle which is a fortress that is surrounded by a moat, next to a park.
-You only need a 2 or 3 days exploring Hiroshima, but make sure you take a day trip out to Miyajima Island one of the days.
+You only need 2 or 3 days to explore Hiroshima, but make sure you take a day trip out to Miyajima Island on one of the days.

 Places to Visit in Japan